Date of Degree

 Copyright 2013 Lynne Margaret Dieckman

 Dieckman, Lynne Margaret.
 "Studies of Proliferating Cell Nuclear Antigen Mutant Proteins Defective in Translesion Synthesis and Mismatch Repair."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.